OfficeDev/Microsoft-Teams-Samples/samples/bot-type-ahead-search-adaptive-cards/csharp/README.md

 This sample shows the feature of typeahead search (static and dynamic) control in Adaptive Cards.

- Use the bot command `staticsearch` to get the card for static typeahead search and command `dynamicsearch` to get the card for dynamic typeahead search
+ Use the bot command `staticsearch` to get the card with static typeahead search control and command `dynamicsearch` to get the card with dynamic typeahead search control.

 `Static search`